-Physical distancing guidelines in line with the Government's Public Health advice must be incorporated into the Action Plan for each department within a business.
-Specific areas must also comply with mandatory capacity limits.
+Physical distancing guidelines in line with the Government's Public Health advice should be incorporated into the Action Plan for each department within a business.
+Specific areas should also comply with mandatory capacity limits.

-Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the current Public Health advice, in relation to maximum capacity at a table.
+Following updated Government Public Health measures, businesses should ensure that they implement the required measures, subject to the current Public Health advice, in relation to maximum capacity at a table.
 These measures are applicable to pre-bookings and walk-in customers.

-In a controlled environment, such as pubs, bars and gastropubs, physical distancing of at least 2 metres\ is required unless the requirements outlined in Appendix 1 have been met, in which case a minimum of 1 metre\ is sufficient.
+In a controlled environment, such as pubs, bars and gastropubs, physical distancing of at least 1 metre is considered best practice.